This is an update of a post from May 2016 and is the counterpoint to my blog post from last week, “Don’t Let Your Girls Grow Up to Be Moms“.

 I love Carolyn Arend’s “Altar of Ego”.
 It’s a song whose lyrics I need to think about often.
-Last week I was thrilled with the response to my post about the emphasis placed on motherhood and being a wife especially within the church.
+Last week’s post was about the emphasis placed on motherhood and being a wife especially within the church.
 I started with five words that define me and ended with a question for everyone.
 Do we have an identity that we put too much emphasis on?

 This was intentional.
 I had a follow-up post planned.
 More supplement than counter to my motherhood post.